 C6.
-Do you have an open admission polequivalency diplomas are admitted which applies: NO

-Open admission policy as described l above for all students

-Open admission policy as described ıt

-selective admission for out-of

-selective admission to some p orograms

-other (explain)

-C7.
-Relative importance of each of the e following academic and 1 nonacademic factor rs in your first-tim e, first-year,

-degree-seeking (freshman) admiss • •

-Very Important Important Considered Not Considered

-Academic

-Rigor of secondary school record \boxtimes

-Class rank \boxtimes

-Academic GPA \boxtimes

-Standardized test scores \boxtimes

-Application Essay

-Recommendation \boxtimes

-Nonacademic

-Interview \boxtimes

-Extracurricular activities \boxtimes

-Talent/ability \boxtimes

-Character/personal qualities \boxtimes

-First generation \boxtimes

-Alumni/age relation \boxtimes

-Geographical residence \boxtimes

-State residency \boxtimes

-Religious affiliation/commitment \boxtimes

-Racial/ethnic status

-Volunteer work \boxtimes

-Work experience \boxtimes

-Level of applicant's interest \square

-SAT and ACT Policies
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: NO Open admission policy as described above for all students: Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain) C7.
+Relative importance of each degree-seeking (freshman) nd nonacademic f factors in your f irst-time, first-year, Very Important Importar nt Consid lered Not Conside ered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/age relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest SAT and AC G0 T SAT and AC 21 Tolletes C8.
+Entrance exams A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? ☐ No If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2010.
+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests

-C8.
-Entrance exams A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Xes No • es, place check marks in the appropriates, place check marks in the appropriate 2009. riate boxes below to reflect your institution's p policies for use in admission for Require Recommend ADMISSION Require for Consider If Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT Some Submitted SAT Subject Tests fall adm Syour institution will make use of the 2009, please indicate which ONE of issions process): f the follow ACT with Writing component requ ACT with Writing component reco ACT with or without Writing cor mmended. cepted C. P lease indicate how your institution will use the SAT or ACT es say component; cl neck all that apply y. □ For admission □ For placement □ For advising □ In place of an application essay □ As a validity check on the application essay D. I n addition, does your institution use X yes no applicants ' test scores for a cademic advising F. E. Latest date by which SAT or ACT scores must be received for fall-term admission August 15th Latest date by which SAT Subject Test scores must be received for fall-term admission F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): G. G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT
+В. 3.
+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for fall 2010, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required ACT with Writing component recommended.
+X ACT with or without Writing component accepted TET WITH OF WITHOUT at writing comp onent accepte • C. P lease indicate how your ins titution will us se the SAT or ACT essay component; check all that apply.
+SAT essay ACT essay $\neg$ F or Admission SATESSAY ACTESSAY or placement or advising - I n place of an application ssay as a validity lo college policy as of now N lot using essay component For placement For advising In place of an application As a validity check on the No college policy as of no Not using essay componen application essow say D. In addition, does your insti- X yes no tution use app olicants' test s cores for academic advising? ved for fall-term admission: August 15th ceived for fall-term admission: f necessary, use this space t s are not required of some test policies ( e.g., if tests are recommended for some students, or if G. 3 Please indicate which tests your institutio n uses for plac cement (e.g., state tests): AP CLI Inst T □ Γ Subject Tests □ ⊠